msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 <img src="https://miro.medium.com/max/850/0*paPv7vXuq4eBHZY7.png" width="500" alt="image">
 </center>

-2. **Gradient Tree Boosting:** It works by **sequentially adding the previous predictors underfitted predictions to the ensemble**, ensuring the erros made previously are corrected.
+2. :green_circle: **Gradient Tree Boosting:** It works by **sequentially adding the previous predictors underfitted predictions to the ensemble**, ensuring the erros made previously are corrected.

 The difference lies in what it does with the underfitted values of its predecessor.
 - AdaBoost: Tweaks the instance weights at every interaction,
 - Gradient Boosting: Tries to **fit the new predictor to the residual errors** made by the previous predictor.

-3. **XGBoost:** Extreme Gradient Boosting is an **advanced implementation of the Gradient Boosting**.
+3. :green_circle: **XGBoost:** Extreme Gradient Boosting is an **advanced implementation of the Gradient Boosting**.
 This algorithm has **high predictive power** and is **ten times faster** than any other gradient boosting techniques.
 Moreover, includes a **variety of regularisation** which reduces overfitting and improves overall performance.

 4. **Light GB:** For datasets which are extremely large Light Gradient Boosting is the best, compared to all of the other, since it takes less time to run.